-The historic focus of the modules has been on On Track Plant, and the review has expanded the scope to all plant that might operate on or near the infrastructure.
+The historic focus of the modules has been on On-Track Plant, and the review has continued to expand the scope to include all plant that might operate on or near the infrastructure.
 Standards titles have been reviewed and amended as required.
+Module P521 - On Track Plant Operations Scheme has not been included in this revision, P521 will be revised separately.